 Eating Disorder Statistics

 Eating disorders are severe illnesses that will affect tens of millions of Americans at some point over the course of their lifetimes.
 While our society harbors various myths surrounding these illnesses, it is important to note that eating disorders can affect individuals of any and all backgrounds.
 Previously, eating disorder specialists were unable to pin down a singular cause behind the development of eating disorders.
 However, they now agree that these issues do not possess one singular origin, rather, it is a combination of biological, genetic, and environmental factors that may potentially increase someone’s risk of developing one.
+In this blog, we are going to discuss eating disorder statistics.

 Just How Common are Eating Disorders?